Connor Hawke: "One Year Later"

-However, after Oliver and Dinah return home from getting married (the first marriage being void, with an imposter posing as Oliver), the nurses tending to Connor are found dead, with Connor himself missing.
-Oliver begins a quest to find his missing son.
-This quest leads him to Doctor Sivana, who has utilized a neural patch to turn Connor into a mindless drone.
-Connor is rescued by Oliver and returned to his hospital bed, where he finally awakens from his comatose state.

-After his coma, however, Connor starts exhibiting several unusual traits.
-Physically healthy, he's now amnesiac and oblivious to everything happened to him before waking up (even his life as a superhero) and he feels no pain at all and exhibits a strong healing factor, forcing Dinah to ask for outside help.

-A brief examination of his physical make-up, made by Batman and Doctor Mid-Nite, reveals how his DNA is now spliced with Plastic Man's, along with several other alterations fully accounting for his new healing factor and his currently very high pain threshold.
-His memories however come back only in a fragmentary, confused way, with none of the emotional attachments previously experienced, and his archery prowess was absent.
-To make up for his inability to use ranged weaponry Connor retains his mastery of the martial arts, enhanced by his advanced healing factor, able to close up bullet wounds in mere seconds.
+In Tony Bedard's Black Canary miniseries, Connor is shot by League of Assassins agents and infected with a neurotoxin, leaving him in a vegetative state.
+He recovers, but is rendered amnesiac and unable to wield a bow.
+Furthermore, he is spliced with Plastic Man's DNA, giving him an advanced healing factor.

 "Blackest Night" and return

-During the 2009–2010 "Blackest Night" storyline, Connor travels to Coast City and faces Oliver after he has been transformed into a Black Lantern by Nekron.
-Connor once again takes the mantle of Green Arrow.
-During their battle, Oliver mocks Connor by telling him that he always hated him because he reminded him of how old he was getting.
-Connor is hesitant to fight his father, but eventually stops him by spraying him with liquid nitrogen, freezing him solid.
+In Blackest Night, Connor travels to Coast City and battles Green Arrow after Nekron transforms him into a Black Lantern.
+He is hesitant to fight his father, but eventually stops him by spraying him with liquid nitrogen.
 After Oliver's defeat, Connor, Mia, and Dinah join in the fight against the other Black Lanterns.

 After this, Connor returns to the ruins of Star City (which had been destroyed just prior to Blackest Night) and tries to help maintain order.
 Connor is approached by Oliver, now a fugitive after having murdered Prometheus, the villain that destroyed the city in the first place.
 Oliver tries to talk to his son, but Connor angrily states that his battle with his Black Lantern father somehow jogged his memory, and that he now remembers all the terrible things Oliver had done to him.
 When Oliver tells Connor that he had thought he had forgiven him, Connor states that he no longer has the strength to forgive him for his transgressions.
 Though he refuses to turn Oliver over to the Justice League, he also refuses to help him, instead telling him to do the right thing for once in his life.